wesovilabs/beyond/README.md

 # Goa

-Goa is a Golang library based in aspect-oriented programming (AOP).
+Goa is a Golang library that provide us aspect-oriented programming (AOP).
-The main goal is aim to increase modularity by allowing the separation of cross-cutting concerns.

 ## What's AOP?